syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 ## How to handle the recycle of the ListViewItems

 By default, Listview reuses items on scrolling and source collection change.
 You can skip reusing while scrolling by setting the [ListViewCachingStrategy](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ListViewCachingStrategy.html) property to `CreateNewTemplate` for the ListView.
 It Creates a new element for every data in ItemsSource.
-The deafault value is `ListViewCachingStrategy.RecycleTemplate` where the data template gets reused while the data object associated with the listview item gets changed.
+The default value is `ListViewCachingStrategy.RecycleTemplate` where the data template gets reused while the data object associated with the listview item gets changed.

 {% tabs %}
 {% highlight xaml %}